Workers' Compensation Coverage

 The employee is paid through Brandeis University for the day of the accident, i.e., Jan.
 9. The next day, Jan.
 10, is calculated as the first day out; the fifth day out would be Jan.
 14. The Department of Industrial Accidents counts five days, regardless of whether or not there are days off in between.
 Their theory is that the injured employee may have another job on their days off and therefore loses the capacity of earning money at their part-time job.

-Human resource completes the Department of Industrial Accidents' "employer’s notification of injuries" form using the supervisor’s report of illness/injury form (pdf).
+Human resource completes the Department of Industrial Accidents' "employer’s notification of injuries" form using the Qualtrics Survey Form (pdf).
 All forms are sent to Brandeis' self-insurer company, Future Comp.
 If time lost is involved, a copy is sent to the Department of Industrial Accidents.

 If the employee is out of work beyond five days, a doctor’s note must be provided stating the approximate time the employee is restricted from work.
 These notes must be provided on a monthly basis.
 Human resources will put the employee on unpaid leave of absence (effective the day after the fifth day), as the employee will be mailed weekly indemnity payments by Future Comp (self-insurer company) at 60% of their average 52-week, weekly wage.
 When an employee returns from workers' compensation, human resources will end the workers' compensation leave of absence.
 The date of return to work is determined by a doctor’s note stating when the employee can return to work with no restrictions (full clearance).